carpentries-incubator/fair-explainable-ml/episodes/5b-deep-dive-into-methods.md

 A new approach known as **[Causal Tracing](https://proceedings.neurips.cc/paper/2020/hash/92650b2e92217715fe312e6fa7b90d82-Abstract.html)** addresses this limitation.
-The objective of this approach is similar to probes: attempting to understand which part of a model contains information relavant to a downstream task.
+The objective of this approach is similar to probes: attempting to understand which part of a model contains information relevant to a downstream task.
 The approach involves iterating through all parts of the model being examined (e.g. all layers of a model), and disrupting the information flow through that part of the model.
 (This could be as easy as adding some kind of noise on top of the weights of that model component).
 If the model performance on the downstream task suddenly drops on disrupting a specific model component, we know for sure that that component not only contains the information required to make the prediction, but that the model is actually using that